Question

 Interpreted

-Excellent when your work involved translating complex data into actionable insights or explaining technical findings to non-technical stakeholders.
+Excellent when your work involved translating complex data into understandable insights for stakeholders.
+Emphasizes your ability to make data meaningful.

 Dissected